 Retinitis pigmentosa (an inherited disorder of the retina)

-There is an art to refraction and the ophthalmologists will always answer the patient’s questions and as well as discuss their findings.
+There is an art to refraction and the optometrist will always answer the patient’s questions and as well as discuss their findings.
 Based on the results of the refraction test, they can determine the amount of myopia, hyperopia or astigmatism.

 LASIK (laser-assisted in situ keratomileusis), is the most popular refractive surgical procedure.
 In this procedure, a laser is used to permanently change the shape of the cornea (the clear covering on the front of the eye) to correct common vision problems such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 This improves vision and reduces a person's need for glasses or contact lenses.